Parks and Recreation season 6: Episodes

+Leslie, Ben, and Andy visit San Francisco for a National Parks Conference, where Ben (with the help of First Lady Michelle Obama) convinces Leslie to take the job in Chicago.
+Tom opens his restaurant early, which backfires and the investor pulls out.
+The Parks Department holds the Pawnee/Eagleton Unity Concert, which is a success.
+Tom reopens his restaurant the night of the concert, having better luck this time and gaining another investor.
+Later, Leslie convinces her National Parks boss to bring her job to Pawnee, using the City Hall building's third floor that Ron has finished renovating.
+Three years later in the future, Leslie is shown being stressed but successful at her new job, while she and Ben raise their triplets.

 Reception

 The sixth season of Parks and Recreation largely received positive praise from critics.
 Rotten Tomatoes gave the season a 96% rating based on 23 critic reviews with an average rating of 8.8/10.
-The critical consensus reads: "Consistently bouyed by strong character work and an overarching optimism, Parks and Recreation remains a charming, fun and funny half hour to spend with Leslie Knope and co."
+The critical consensus reads: "Consistently bouyed [sic] by strong character work and an overarching optimism, Parks and Recreation remains a charming, fun and funny half hour to spend with Leslie Knope and co."